 To register a company in Hong Kong, you must fulfill these legal requirements:

-- At least one director (can be a non-resident).
+- At least one director (can be a non-resident, age 18 or above).

 - At least one shareholder (can be an individual or corporate entity).

-- A company secretary (must be a Hong Kong resident or company).
+- A company secretary (must be a Hong Kong resident or licensed corporate service provider).

 - Company name (English, Chinese, or both).